cmzwolf/JupyterVAMDCPortal/README.md

 # JupyterVAMDCPortal
-Prototyping the functionalities of VAMDC portal into a notebook
+This repository contains code to run the functionalities of the VAMDC (vamdc.org) portal into a Jupyter notebook